Accounting for Start-ups in Estonia

 Section 6 — Annual Report and Statutory Filing

 Every Estonian OÜ must file an annual report with the Business Register within six months of the financial year end.
 For companies with a 31 December year-end, the deadline is 30 June.
+The annual report is publicly accessible — investors, partners, and competitors can see it.

 What the Annual Report Must Include